DDS-DLS/documentation/public/docs/Footer.md

 ## Description/Purpose

-The footer component is a Dell-centric, standardized site footer.
+The footer component is a Dell-centric, standardized site footer using semantic HTML tag `<footer>`, which coincides with the `<header>` in our masthead.
 The DOM element will appear fixed at the bottom of the screen automatically.
 Start here and customize it to keep the look and feel for your site matching with other in-house Dell properties.

 ## Initialization